 Fur Repair & Restoration

 From the simplest fur repair work to the most complicated restoration, we at Thalia Furs are here to help.
-We first inspect your fur garment looking for signs of wear and tear, moth, bear spots (where fur pieces are ripped off), damaged fibres and the leather underneath.
+We first inspect your fur garment looking for signs of wear and tear, moth, bare spots (where fur pieces are ripped off), damaged fibres and the leather underneath.
 It is only then we will work out the best way to restore your fur garment to its original state.
 All our fur repair and restoration works are carried out by our head furrier Mr. Danny Taby, a master fur artisan and his team, who have over three decades of hands on experience on all aspects of fur repair, restoration and alteration works.
 Here are some examples of common repairs and alterations we carry out at our workshop:

 - Torn lining – opened and reinforced in a way that won’t be visible at all.
 Some cases is replaced.